techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 - In SBA mode
     - the SBA supports expired client authentication tokens for up to 7 days from the last authentication.
 If an outage occurs 20 hours after the last authentication token renewal, the SBA will support the client's operation for 6 days and 4 hours.
     - the Teams client will not be able to connect to the SBA if the Teams client is triggered to negotiate a new token.
 For example, if a user quits and restarts their Teams client or restarts their device.
-    - the Teams client will not be able to validate itself with an SBA that it has not previously connected with in the last 24 hours.
+    - the Teams client will not be able to validate itself with an SBA that it has not previously connected within the last 24 hours.

 - In SBA mode, the following user actions aren't supported:
     - switching their Teams client to another tenant